algorandfoundation/algokit-utils-ts/docs/capabilities/amount.md

 ### Extracting a value from `AlgoAmount`

-The `AlgoAmount` class has methods to return Algo and microAlgo:
+The `AlgoAmount` class has properties to return Algo and microAlgo:

-- `amount.algos()` - Returns the value in Algo
+- `amount.algo` - Returns the value in Algo
-- `amount.microAlgos()` - Returns the value in microAlgo
+- `amount.microAlgo` - Returns the value in microAlgo

 `AlgoAmount` will coerce to a `number` automatically (in microAlgo), which is not recommended to be used outside of allowing you to use `AlgoAmount` objects in comparison operations such as `<` and `>=` etc.